-In Girona, a recent study on the use of defibrillators in public spaces from the 2011 until June of 2015.
-Complete information has been extracted from some 188 of the 233 defibrillators used.
-In the conclusions, we can observe that the asystole (non-shockable rhythm, which does not need electrical discharge) was the rhythm that most appeared in the cardiac arrests (42%), while an 23% of the rhythms were ventricular fibrillation, where the defibrillator successfully treated half of the patients who had a shockable rhythm.
+In Girona, a recent study on the use of defibrillators in public spaces from 2011 to June 2015.
+Complete information has been extracted from about 188 of the 233 defibrillators used.
+In the conclusions, we can see that asystole (non-shockable rhythm, which does not need electric shock) was the rhythm that most appeared in cardiac arrests (42%), while 23% of the rhythms were ventricular fibrillation, where the defibrillator successfully treated half of the patients who had a shockable rhythm.

-As we can see, in the 100% of the cardiac arrests (188), it is necessary to perform quality chest compressions.
-Therefore, it is important that the defibrillator not only tells us whether to discharge or not, but also that we were guided throughout the process of cardiopulmonary resuscitation, indicating the appropriate rhythm and depth (5cm and no more than 6cm)
+As we can see, in 100% of cardiac arrests (188), quality chest compressions must be performed.
+Therefore, it is important that the defibrillator not only tells us whether to shock or not, but also that it guides us through the entire cardiopulmonary resuscitation process, indicating the appropriate rhythm and depth (5cm and no more than 6cm).

 Does your defibrillator indicate the quality of compressions?

-From the lifeguard project we offer a wide range of defibrillators, including the defibrillator exclusively Zoll, who have incorporated the Real Help technology to the CPR and through a device that is between the electrodes, tells us by voice message in real time how we are doing the chest compressions ensuring that we reach those 5cm and no more than 6 cm.
+From the lifeguard project we offer a wide range of defibrillators, including the defibrillator exclusively Zoll, that have incorporated the Real Help technology to CPR and through a device that is located between the electrodes, it tells us by voice message in real time how we are performing chest compressions, making sure that we reach those 5cm and no more than 6 cm.

-Having a device that tells us with voice messages if we are performing well the compressions is very helpful in times of great emotional stress.
-With the Zoll defibrillator we make sure that we adequately comply with the links in the survival chain throughout the process of cardiac arrest.
+Having a device that tells us with voice messages if we are performing compressions well is of great help in times of great emotional stress.
+With the Zoll defibrillator we ensure that we adequately comply with the links in the chain of survival during the entire process of cardiac arrest.

 CPR and DEA save families.
-We have to start being more demanding when purchasing a defibrillator and look for those that provide us with a full help for non-health rescuers.
+We have to begin to be more demanding when purchasing a defibrillator and look for those that provide us with complete help for non-medical rescuers.

-When choosing a defibrillator, see if it will really help in all cases of cardiac arrest both option A or option B discussed above.
-If you already have a defibrillator that does not have help for CPR, we offer it to you in a plan renove to update your defibrillator.
+When choosing a defibrillator, see if it will really help you in all cases of cardiac arrest, both option A or option B mentioned above.
+If you already have a defibrillator that does not have CPR support, we offer it to you in a renew plan to update your defibrillator.